SzariK00/Living-costs/README.md

 ### Current technologies behind:
 Project is powered by WordPress.
 WP is mainly used for user registration process.
 No default themes or WP plugins are used in this project.

-PHP OOP is based on simplified Active Directory pattern.
+- PHP OOP is based on simplified Active Directory pattern.
-CanvasJS framework is used for dashboard purposes.
+- CanvasJS framework is used for dashboard purposes.

-You can search for code samples in: wp-content/themes/Basic
+You can search for code samples in wp-content/themes/Basic:
 - Class directory - simple CRUD,
 - functions.php file - operations on forms,
 - page-formularz-wydatkow.php file - we add expenses here,